Tag Archives: #truelovescam

 Antisocial psychopaths aka sociopaths do, however, observe that in the normal people’s world, our world, there’s a vast difference between how we act towards a child versus how we behave towards an adult.

 Sociopaths pretend to love their kids when the child has a price tag.
-This can be to get child support or to get out of paying it.
+This can be to get out of paying child maintenance -or- to be awarded child maintenance payments.
+They pretend to love their kids to appease a Judge.

-Male sociopaths go to court to get their kids to get out of a court order to pay child support.
-Which is incredibly ridiculous, since they don’t pay child support even when it is court-ordered except under one circumstance.
+Male sociopaths in particular go to court to take their kids (your kids) to get out of court-ordered child maintenance.
+Which is tragically ironic, because they don’t pay child maintenance even when it is court-ordered.
+Unless someone is watching them pay.

-Female sociopaths (narcissists) are not above claiming false domestic violence and abuse so they can take the kids.
-Their goal is naturally as for any narcissistic sociopath to look like a good and normal person, but further, it’s to get spousal and child maintenance.
-Female sociopaths do not love their kids. – Even when you’re calling them a narcissist but they’re really a sociopath.
+Female sociopaths (maybe you’re calling them a “narcissist”) are not above claiming false domestic violence and abuse so they can take the kids.
+Their goal is to look like a good and normal person, but further, it’s to get spousal and child maintenance.
+Female sociopaths do not love their kids.

-Know we can turn a sociopath’s weakness and limitations – the sociopath’s deep and constant fear and fragile, house-of-cards existence – to our advantage.
+Know that we can turn a sociopath’s weakness and limitations – the sociopath’s deep and constant fear and fragile, house-of-cards existence to our advantage.
 Save the children.
 Live again.

 Here’s to REAL True Love and Happiness!